ComputationalPathogens/MNBC/README.md

 ````
 The 1st column is the genome assembly ID, the 2nd to 8th columns are the taxon ID numbers of the genome, and the 9th column is the string name (species and strain) of the genome.

-## Format of final classification file
+## Format of the classification file
 In the tab-delimited classification file 'result.txt' produced in Step 3, the 1st row contains column headers, and each subsequent row gives the classification for a read:
 ````
 Read	Genome	Species	Genus	Family	Order	Class	Phylum	Superkingdom